ARTICLE I: NAME

 Without prejudice to the general powers conferred by the last preceding clause and other powers conferred by these bylaws, it is hereby expressly declared that the Board of Directors shall have the following powers:

-C. To elect from the Board a President, Vice President, Secretary, Financial Secretary, and Treasurer; all of whom shall serve without compensation.
+- To elect from the Board the following Directors, all of whom shall serve without compensation:

-E. If the office of any Director, or of the President, Vice President, Secretary, Financial Secretary, or Treasurer, or other officer or agent, one or more, becomes vacant by reason of death, resignation, retirement, disqualification, removal from office, or otherwise, the Directors then in office, although possibly less than a quorum in number remaining, by a majority vote, shall have the power to choose a successor or successors from the qualified Active Members of the Club who shall hold office for the remainder of the unexpired term of which each such vacancy occurred.
+- If the office of any Director becomes vacant by reason of death, resignation, retirement, disqualification, removal from office, or otherwise, the Directors then in office, although possibly less than a quorum in number remaining, by a majority vote, shall have the power to choose a successor or successors from the qualified Active Members of the Club who shall hold office for the remainder of the unexpired term of which each such vacancy occurred.

 The Board shall cause the books of the Club to be audited annually by auditors selected by the Board.
 The auditors shall be neither officers nor directors of the Club.
 The Board shall present an unaudited report at the Annual Meeting of the Club and shall be available an audited report to the Members within 90 days of the end of the fiscal year.
 The fiscal year of the Club shall begin on the first day of November and terminate on the 31st day of October in the following calendar year.